vertelab/odootools/repos/README.md

 To install all repos in the repos directory:

-1) $ sudo git clone -b 14.0 git@github.com:vertelab/odootools.git
+1) $ git clone -b 14.0 git@github.com:vertelab/odootools.git

 First, download the Odoo toolbox.